kogo59/The_Central_Caucasus_and_Bashan/chapters/02_Chapter.md

 the view of the plain.
-Large flocks were being driven out to pasture; as we watched them, and gazed over the wide expanse of cultivated land we had ridden through from Derat, we were naturally led to contrast the facts under our eyes with the desolation described by Mr. Porter, and to indulge in a hope —which even the most ardent enthusiast for the fulfilment of prophecy might share — that better times may be in store for Bashan.
+Large flocks were being driven out to pasture; as we watched them, and gazed over the wide expanse of cultivated land we had ridden through from Derat, we were naturally led to contrast the facts under our eyes with the desolation described by Mr. Porter, and to indulge in a hope — which even the most ardent enthusiast for the fulfilment of prophecy might share — that better times may be in store for Bashan.